 Finally, an online course is one in which all instruction and learning activities occur online; those activities can be either synchronous or asynchronous, and often is a combination of the two.

 B. Initiatives & Programs to Support Hybrid & Online Teaching and Learning

 Academic Technology Services (ATS) and the Center for Excellence in Teaching and Learning (CETL) support a variety of initiatives and programs to help faculty engage in and enhance hybrid and online teaching and learning.
 If you know of additional programs or initiatives (perhaps specific to your department), please let us know!

 - Hybrid & Online Learning Showcase: Each October, this showcase celebrates work of innovative faculty who have designed or taught online and hybrid courses (primarily pulled from PHCA efforts).
 The showcase also provides a venue for interested members of the campus community to see recent developments in hybrid and online learning and discuss the future of online learning at UC Davis.
-For more information, contact Dan Comins or Cara Harwood.
+For more information, contact Cara Harwood.

 - Discussing Online Learning and Collaborative Education (DOLCE): This group of faculty and staff meet on the first Friday of every month at 12pm in 1310 Surge III to discuss online learning and collaborative education.
 At least one faculty member presents on an innovative teaching method, and Academic Technology Services staff answer questions, including those about SmartSite.
 If you miss a meeting, you’ll find the minutes and video recordings of each meeting here.

 - Future of Learning in Practice (FLIP) Workshops: This workshop series dedicated to exploring online tools and instructional technology used to enhance learning in blended, hybrid, and online courses.
 FLIP meets on the second Friday of every month at 12pm.